sk99947/Black_Jack_Game/README.md

 A Balck Jack game to have fun !

-To play a hand of Blackjack the following steps must be followed:
+To play a hand of Blackjack the following steps must be followed:-

 1.Create a deck of 52 cards